In this Article

 In the 10th week of pregnancy, the skin of the foetus is translucent.
 This means that all the internal organs will be visible on the ultrasound scan.
 Thus your doctor will be able to gauge whether all the organs are developing normally and functioning properly or not.

-5. To see how spinal nerves are developing.
+5. To see how the spine is developing.

-The spine and the spinal nerves become visible in the 10th week of pregnancy.
-The doctor does an ultrasound to check if the spine and spinal nerves are developing normally.
+The spine should be visible by the 10th week of pregnancy.
+The doctor will conduct an ultrasound to check if the spine is developing normally.

 How to Prepare for Your 10th Week Pregnancy Scan

 To prepare for your 10-week ultrasound scan, you will need to have a full bladder.
-This is so that the ultrasound technician can get a clear image of the baby, the placenta, uterus, ovaries, and cervix.
+Going for the scan with a full bladder will help the ultrasound technician to get a clear image of the baby, the placenta, uterus, ovaries, and cervix.
 You will need to drink 3 glasses of water an hour before you have the ultrasound so that your bladder is full.

 How Long Does It Take to Perform an Ultrasound Scan?